Normans, Dickens & Baggins

 Even a festival is held every year for him.

 Rochester Guildhall was built in 1687 and houses a museum on the many elements of Medway History.
 Mounted high on the roof is an amazing weather vane in the form of a fully rigged 18th-century warship.
 It has weathered the ever-changing climate since 1780.
-Entry to this museum is only £1 (2107).

 Discover the history of the Huguenots, in Britain’s only Huguenot museum.
 Their French Hospital nearby was founded in 1718.
 It still provides accommodation for elderly people who are of Huguenot heritage.